 Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 One of the requirements to be approved for a VA loan is a property appraisal.
-Not to be confused with a home inspection, an appraisal determines a home’s value and is necessary for securing a VA loan.
+Not to be confused with a home inspection, an appraisal determines a home’s value and is almost always necessary for securing a VA loan.

 What Is A VA Loan Appraisal?